scipy-latinamerica/scipyla2017/organization/tracks.md

 SciPyLA 2017 is the 5th Latin American conference on the applications in science of the Python programing language.

-The SciPyLA conference encourages submissions of four types of papers:
+The SciPyLA conference encourages submissions of three types of papers:

 - Research and position papers: We encourage papers that describe work-in-progress or recently completed work based on the themes and goals of the different tracks or